mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 {::boilerplate bcp14-tagged}

+# Terminology

+Encrypted DNS server: a recursive DNS resolver that implements one or more encrypted DNS protocols, such as those defined in {{!RFC9499}} (DNS-over-TLS, DNS-over-HTTPS, DNS-over-QUIC).

+Protective DNS server: a policy-implementing, recursive DNS resolver service that filters DNS queries to prevent resolution for known malicious domains and/or IP addresses.
+Protective DNS servers support DNS technologies including encrypted DNS protocol support (DoH/DoT) and IPv6 resolution.

 # Benefits of client authentication with encrypted DNS

 Strong identification of encrypted DNS clients by the encrypted DNS server allows the DNS